grecodavide/coderunner.nvim/README.md

 - `${NE}` for the file name
 - `${N}`  for the file name without extension

-Note that the string passed is a shell command, so it can be something more elaborate like

 # Features
 Run current file in a neovim terminal.